GPflow/GPflow/doc/source/notebooks/gpflow2_upgrade_guide.md

 ## SVGP Initialiser

 The SVGP model’s initialiser no longer accepts X and Y data.
-Instead this data must be passed to the various computation methods of the model (`elbo`, `log_likelihood` etc).
+Instead this data must be passed to the various computation methods of the model (`elbo`, `training_loss` etc).

 In the [Introduction to GPflow 2 notebook](../intro_to_gpflow2.ipynb) there is an example of how to use SVGP with optimisation using mini-batches of data.